Fully coupled functional equations for the quark sector of QCD: The quark gap equation

 The gap equation in \eq{eq:QuarkGapDetails} can be projected on its Dirac vector and scalar parts by multiplying it with either $\id$ or $\pslash$ and performing the corresponding traces.
 This leads us to the standard set of coupled SDEs for $Z_q(p)$ and $M_q(p)$,

+The different parts in \eq{eq:system} depend manifestly on the UV-cutoff $\Lambda$, and even diverge for $\Lambda\to\infty$, while the \textit{finite} gap equation \eq{eq:system} is cutoff independent, but $\mu$-dependent.

-We next specify the renormalisation conditions at a given renormalisation scale $\mu$.
-As is common to functional approaches, we employ a non-perturbative version of the momentum subtraction (MOM) scheme, where the renormalised quantum corrections of all primitively divergent vertices with momenta $p_1,...,p_n$ vanish at a symmetric point $\bar p^2=\mu^2$, when
+We next specify the renormalization conditions at a given renormalization scale $\mu$.
+We employ a variant (MOM${}^2$) of the non-perturbative version of the momentum subtraction (MOM) scheme.
+Within the MOM${}^2$ scheme, the renormalized quantum corrections of all primitively divergent vertices with momenta $p_1,...,p_n$ vanish at a symmetric point $\bar p^2=\mu^2$, when